fbacher/service.kodi.tts/SETUP.md

         Config_Kodi_Env      # Runs the function defined in the script

 At this point you should be able to run Kodi.
 A few seconds after starting Kodi you should hear a note, followed by speech.
-To see the configuration menu, you can press ***F12*** on the keyboard.
+To see the configuration menu, you can press ***Ctrl, F12*** on the keyboard.
 If there is no voice or no configuration menu, then something went wrong and you should collect a log and send it to me.

 To exit configuration, enter Escape, or select the Cancel button at the bottom of the page.